cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/01-accountrequest.md

 - "Get a computing account and sign into UChicago analysis facility "

 keypoints:
 - "Look out!
-Paste only the content of your SSH public key!, and never share the content of your SSH private key!"
+Paste only the content of your SSH public key!
+Never share the content of your SSH private key!"
 ---

 > ## Main steps